benmvp/slides/2017/reactconf/react-esnext.md

 NOTES:
 - Currently a Senior UI Engineer and Frontend Platform Manager at Eventbrite
 - Eventbrite is an online ticketing & events platform
+- Like to call it Ticketmaster but for the people!
 - Many conferences use it for registration
 - I work on the Frontend Platform team and right now we're in the midst of a transition from Backbone/Marionette to React
-- Python/Django backend, but using a Node daemon to render React components server-side

 /////